Seneca Falls, New York

 Seneca Falls is a town in Seneca County, New York, United States.
-The population was 8,942 at the 2020 census.
+The population was 9,027 at the 2020 census.

 The Town of Seneca Falls contains the former village also called Seneca Falls.
 The town is east of Geneva, New York, in the northern part of the Finger Lakes District.

-Seneca Falls is a historic location along a branch of the Erie Canal and the birthplace of women's rights, where the 1848 women's rights convention was held.
-It is also believed by some to have been the inspiration for the fictional town of "Bedford Falls", portrayed in filmmaker Frank Capra's classic 1946 film It's a Wonderful Life.
+Seneca Falls is a historic location along a branch of the Erie Canal and is the birthplace of women's rights, where the 1848 women's rights convention was held.
+Many also believe it to have been the inspiration for the fictional town of "Bedford Falls", portrayed in filmmaker Frank Capra's classic 1946 film It's a Wonderful Life.

 History

 The region is the former realm of the Cayuga tribe, who were visited by Jesuit missionaries during the 17th century.
 Cayuga villages were attacked and destroyed by the Sullivan Expedition of 1779 in retaliation for plundering and killing new colonists.

 The region became part of the Central New York Military Tract, reserved for veterans, after the conclusion of the American Revolution.

 A canal was completed in 1818 allowing transit between Seneca Lake and Cayuga Lake.
 This canal was connected to the Erie Canal in 1828.

 The town was established in 1829 from part of the Town of Junius.
 The community of Seneca Falls in the town set itself apart by incorporating as a village in 1831.

 The Seneca Falls Convention held July 19–20, 1848, was the first women's rights convention organized by women explicitly for the purpose of discussing women's rights as such.

 On March 16, 2010, the people of the Village of Seneca Falls voted to dissolve the village into the Town of Seneca Falls, effective in 2012.

 Goulds Pumps, a leading manufacturer of pumps, is headquartered in Seneca Falls.